 As part of the company’s Black Friday sale, MGM Resorts offered free food and beverage credits at its hotels with the promotion.
 By booking through that offer, we snagged a $160 credit to use throughout our stay at any bar or restaurant located in an MGM hotel or casino.

-  That’s $160 worth of free booze locked in more than three months before we even set foot in Las Vegas.
+That’s $160 worth of free booze locked in months before we even set foot in Las Vegas.

 Here are some quick tips:

 - If you’re staying at an MGM, Caesars, etc. property, try to focus your gambling and spending in its group of hotels.
 The best way to earn the most points — and therefore the most comps — is to rack up as many as you can through one rewards program rather than spreading out your spending.

 - Always charge players club eligible purchases to your room.

 Even if you’re not a high-roller collecting traditional comps like free rooms, buffets, etc., you can still use all points earned to take money off your final hotel bill upon checkout.